-- Lao Tzu who calls this reality the Tao, states the samein the opening line of the Tao Te Ching: - The Tao that can be expressed is not the eternal Tao. - As Chuang Tzu said: if it could be talked about, everybody would have told their brother. - Absolute knowledge is thus an entirely non-intellectual experience of reality, an experience arising in a non-ordinary state of consciousness which may be called a meditative or mystical state. - That such a state exists has not only been testified by many so called mystics in the East and in the West (including Native American shaman, African shaman), but is also indicated by psychological research. - · William James writes - Our normal waking conscious, rational consciousness as we call it, is but one special type of consciousness whilst all about it, parted from it by the thinness of screens, there lie 10/2001 to make the science of the s
+- Lao Tzu who calls this reality the Tao, states the samein the opening line of the Tao Te Ching: - The Tao that can be expressed is not the eternal Tao. - As Chuang Tzu said: if it could be talked about, everybody would have told their brother. - Absolute knowledge is thus an entirely non-intellectual experience of reality, an experience arising in a non-ordinary state of consciousness which may be called a meditative or mystical state. - That such a state exists has not only been testified by many so called mystics in the East and in the West (including Native American shaman, African shaman), but is also indicated by psychological research.

+- William James writes - Our normal waking conscious, rational consciousness as we call it, is but one special type of consciousness whilst all about it, parted from it by the thinness of screens, there lie potential forms of consciousness entirely different.
-Both types of knowledge, rational knowledge and intuitive knowledge, are found in physics.

-• Physics knowledge is gathered in stages:

-- the first stage consists in gathering experimental evidence about the phenomena to be explained. - In the second stage, the experimental facts are correlated with mathematical symbols and a mathematical scheme is worked out which interconnects these symbols in a precise and consistent way: such a scheme is usually called mathematical model, or, if it is more comprehensive, a theory. - The theory is then used to predict results of further experiments, which are undertaken to check all its implications.
-Lecture One: Is Mysticism Where Science, 18 Art and Beligion Meet?
+- · Both types of knowledge, rational knowledge and intuitive knowledge, are found in physics. - · Physics knowledge is gathered in stages: - the first stage consists in gathering experimental evidence about the phenomena to be explained. - In the second stage, the experimental facts are correlated with mathematical symbols and a mathematical scheme is worked out which interconnects these symbols in a precise and consistent way: such a scheme is usually called mathematical model, or, if it is more comprehensive, a theory. - The theory is then used to predict results of further experiments, which are undertaken to check all its implications.

-At this stage, physicists may be satisfied when they have found a mathematical scheme and know how to use it to predict experiments.

-- But eventually they will want to talk about their results to non-physicists, and therefore have to express them in plain language. - Even for the physicists themselves, the formulation of such a verbal mode which constitutes the third stage of research, the interpretation of the results for everyone to see, will be a criterion of the understanding they have reached.
+- At this stage, physicists may be satisfied when they have found a mathematical scheme and know how to use it to predict experiments. - But eventually they will want to talk about their results to non-physicists, and therefore have to express them in plain language. - Even for the physicists themselves, the formulation of such a verbal mode which constitutes the third stage of research, the interpretation of the results for everyone to see, will be a criterion of the understanding they have reached.